-The outcome of SEO is the increase in organic traffic.
-This makes many people turn towards the organic traffic figure whenever they want to measure SEO performance.
+The outcome of SEO is the increase in organic traffic, making many people turn towards the organic traffic figure whenever they want to measure SEO performance.

 The total number of organic traffic is composed of both brand and non-brand organic visits.
 Still, it is only the non-brand traffic that is connected with, and dependent on, search engine optimization.

-Your customer might intuitively realize this, but they didn’t have the tools to be able to study the data.
-If you split the two, you focus the evaluation process on SEO, and it shows that you would not take credit for marketing activities that were already going on, and so removing another fear that could make the customer doubtful.
+Your customer might intuitively realize this, but they didn’t have the tools to study the data.
+If you split the two, you focus the evaluation process on SEO.
+It, also, shows that you would not take credit for marketing activities that were already going on, and so removes another fear that could make the customer doubtful.

-Also, it might be the first time the customer can put their finger on how much their branding drives their income, a question they might have struggled with for a long time.
+Plus, it might be the first time the customer can put their finger on how much their branding drives their income, a question they have probably struggled with for a long time.